 We monitored the ambient dry-bulb temperature at five locations around the thermal manikin with the Onset HOBO Temperature/Humidity Data Logger (model U12-013 or U12-006) and an air/water/soil temperature sensor (model TMC1-HA) which has a -40°C to 100°C measuring range and 0.25°C accuracy for temperature.
 We positioned the temperature 0.2 m away from the thermal manikin and elevated it to be vertically centered to the tangent body segment.
 We calibrated each temperature sensor at three temperatures (15°C, 25°C, and 35°C) using a Polyscience Low-Profile Refrigerated Circulator (model PD7LR-20-A-11B) with a -20 to 200°C measuring range and 0.005°C temperature stability based on a linear regression model for each temperature sensor.

-77
+For low-energy interventions, we measured the power consumption using a P3 Kill-A-Watt Plug In Voltage Tester and Meter (model x).
+This device measures the energy consumption in watts with +/- 0.2% accuracy.
+For contact heating devices, namely the electric and hydro-powered mattress pad and the heated blanket, we measured the power rating with the device in situ with the manikin in baseline condition.
+For devices that underwent power cycles, meaning the power was not constant, we recorded the average of one power cycle.
+The measured power of each device setting is recorded in Fig. 6.
+The power consumption of the ceiling fan was previously recorded for another study77.

 Evaluating the heating and cooling effect